Paul Abbazia

 cybersecurity and protect against emerging threats from quantum computers, which have the ability to break the public key crypto-graphy schemes that underpin internet and communications security.

-Prior to this position, I had roles at a couple of other startups; various government agencies, including DARPA and other parts of the Department of Defense (DOD
+Prior to this position, I had roles at a couple of other startups; various government agencies, including DARPA and other parts of the Department of Defense (DOD) and federal government; and on a cybersecurity team at Sony.

 I had a knack for physics in high school and found it fascinating.
 I had awesome teachers and loved learning how the world works.
 Physics also helped me understand calculus, which seemed too abstract before it was tied to real-world examples.